-What Is A Titration Study?
+What's A Titration Study?

 What To Expect

 First, your technologist will ask you questions about how you believe you breathe during the night in order to assess what type of mask will work best for you.
-You will be fitted with a mask and given time to relax quietly with the mask on to give you a chance to get comfortable with it.
+You'll be fitted with a mask and given time to relax quietly with the mask on to give you a chance to get comfortable with it.

 The next step is to apply the sensors.
 The technologist will use stickers to affix leads on your legs and chest.
 You will also have two belts placed around your chest and abdomen that monitor your body’s efforts to breathe.